MatthewRDangle/jsutils/README.md

 JSutils is released as an as is utility library, there is no plan for versioning releases.

 ## Install
-JSutils by defualt is just an object with functions as values to it's properties.
+JSutils by default is just an object with functions as values to it's properties.
 To install you just need to reference the script file in your html head.
 Then call the function through the jsUtils object.

 <pre>
 &lt;head&gt;